 There are various souces of funding available to student experiencing financial difficulties and the College regularly makes awards to graduates and undergraduates in case of unforseen financial difficulty.
 Those experiencing hardship are advised to contact the Graduate Tutors via the Graduate Administrator.

 College Hardship Fund

-In the case of hardship requests to the College Graduate Fund, please download and complete the College Hardship Application Form and Budget Planner from the right sidebar, and submit them to the Graduate Administrator here at College.
+In the case of hardship requests to the College Graduate Fund, please download and complete the College Hardship Application Form and Budget Planner, and submit them to the Graduate Administrator here at College.

 Applicants must also apply to other sources for funding assistance, such as the University Hardship Fund, the Cambridge Philosohpical Society and their Department or Faculty.
 We will not reach a final decision until you have notified the Graduate Administrator of the outcome of your other applications are known, however contingency awards can be made in cases of immediate need.

 The KW fund is available to assist students normally resident in the People's Republic of China, including the Hong Kong Special Administrative Region whose financial situation would otherwise imperil their ability to complete their course of study or restrict their academic experiences at the College.
 Further information about the fund is available on the KW Fund page.

 If you are registered for one of the following degrees, regardless of nationality, you may apply for a Hardship Research Award from the Board of Graduate Studies: MPhil (full time and part time), LLM, MCL, MRes, MMus, MLitt (full time and part time), MASt, MFin, MSc, MEd, MSt, VetMD, PhD (full time and part time), EngD, PhD, MD, EdD, PGCE, CPGS, ADTS.